-The Permanent Commission’s mission is two-fold.
-It provides support for the preparation of the Chief Judge's annual statewide hearing to assess the unmet needs for legal representation in civil legal proceedings involving fundamental human needs, as well as providing assistance in developing the Chief Judge's report and recommendations to the Legislature and the Executive about the level of public resources necessary to meet those needs.
+The Permanent Commission’s mission is to expand access to civil legal services and improve access to justice generally.
+It provides support for the preparation of the Chief Judge's annual statewide hearing to assess the unmet needs for legal representation in civil legal proceedings involving fundamental human needs, and it assists in developing the Chief Judge's report and recommendations to the Legislature and the Executive about the level of public resources necessary to meet those needs.

-The Permanent Commission’s mission also concerns the expansion of access to civil legal services and the improvement of access to justice generally.
-The Permanent Commission has ongoing responsibility to study, analyze and develop recommendations on all aspects of civil legal services to low-income New Yorkers; to issue recommendations providing for improved and increased access; and to collaborate on access to justice issues, including expanded pro bono services and help for unrepresented litigants.
+The Permanent Commission also has ongoing responsibility to study, analyze and develop recommendations on all aspects of civil legal services for low-income New Yorkers; to issue recommendations providing for improved and increased access; and to collaborate on access to justice issues, including expanded pro bono services and help for unrepresented litigants.

 - Watch the recording of the Chief Judge's 2023 Public Hearing on Civil Legal Services

 - Watch recordings from the 2023 Statewide Stakeholders Meeting

 - Watch recordings from the 2023 Statewide Civil Legal Aid Technology Conference: April 18, 2023 and April 19, 2023.

 - Watch recordings from the 2023 Law School Conference